Reza-Pourrahim/Convolutional-Networks-using-PyTorch/README.md

 # Convolutional Networks using PyTorch

-we implement a convolutional neural network to perform image classiffication and explore methods to improve the training performance and generalization of these networks.
+we implement a convolutional neural network to perform image classification and explore methods to improve the training performance and generalization of these networks.
 We use the CIFAR-10 dataset as a benchmark for out networks.
 This dataset consists of 50000 training images of 32x32 resolution with 10 object classes, namely airplanes, cars, birds, cats,